GTO Engineering Squalo is like a classic Ferrari built new, and you can now order one

 GTO Engineering's targeted weight for the car is less than 2,200 pounds, which should make it extremely quick considering the company plans to drop a quad-cam V-12 under the hood.
 The modern engine is being developed in-house by GTO Engineering and will be paired to a manual transmission.

 The V-12 used in GTO Engineering's previous cars came in 3.0-, 3.5- and 4.0-liter flavors, all developing over 300 hp.
-The company confirmed that the Squalo will receive the 4.0-liter variant, with the engine's specific output to be revealed at a later date.
+The company confirmed that the Squalo will receive the 4.0-liter variant with more than 460 hp and the ability to rev to 10,000 rpm.

 GTO Engineering Squalo